GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 listen for each other's messages and respond on the same channel.
 A message can contain any valid JSON object (null, boolean, number, string, array, or object).
-There are two message passing APIs: one for [one-time requests][section-one-time], and a more complex one for [long-lived connections][section-long] that allows multiple messages to be sent.
+There are two message passing APIs: one for [one-time requests][section-one-time], and a more complex one for [long-lived connections][section-long] that allow multiple messages to be sent.
 For information about sending messages between extensions, see the [cross-extension messages][section-external] section.

 ## One-time requests {: #simple }